cloudera/cybersec/flink-cyber/flink-indexing/flink-indexing-hive/README.md

 The process reads the structure of the hive table and extracts the fields required to populate it from the message.
 It also expects a minimum set of fields in the hive table, and a column which accepts a map to contain any non-extracted fields.

-For example, the following hive table schema could be used as a destination:
+For example, the following hive table schema could be used as a destination if you are using the partitioning sink mode:
 ```SQL
 CREATE TABLE `events`(
    `id` string,